butterymoney/book/README.md

 # Summary

-One token, one vote mechanisms are the primary governance mechanism used by DAOs.
-However, one token, one vote and other token voting governance systems operate as effective plutocracies and are widely considered vulnerable to [corruption](/problems.md#corruption-problems) and [attack](/problems.md#attack-problems).
+One token, one vote mechanisms are the primary governance mechanisms used by DAOs.
+However, one token, one vote and other token voting governance systems operate as effective plutocracies and are widely considered vulnerable to [corruption](./problems.md#corruption-problems) and [attack](./problems.md#attack-problems).

 Large or mature DAOs, and many newer DAOs, have introduced vote delegation in an attempt to scale governance, mitigate voter apathy, and alleviate the risks of plutocracy.